ncatlab/nlab-content/pages/22443.md

   }
 $$

-The asymptotic behaviour is generic (Prop. \ref{FailureOfPositivityForBetaBelowLn2}, Prop. \ref{ExplicitBoundForInverseTemperatureEnsuringPositivity} below).
+The asymptotic behaviour is generic (Prop. \ref{CayleyDistanceKernelIsIndefiniteForEBetaNonIntegralAndSmallernminusone}, Prop. \ref{ExplicitBoundForInverseTemperatureEnsuringPositivity} below).
 Computer experiment ([CSS21](#CSS21)) suggest that the exceptional positive semi-definiteness at integer values of $e^\beta$ holds generally.